mertse7en/architectural-resume/projects/1-ClickStreamonAWS/README.md

 </p>

-## Description:
-Tha main aim of this project is to create event-streaming data architecture for an international VOD application.
-The size of data pushed to our streaming apps is approx 30-50 GB daily.
-There are 3 main steps:

 ### 1- Landing Layer
 The first layer of architecture is the landing/ingesting layer.
-Each event collector pushes data through to Kinesis Data Streams, each data stream has data retention of 7 days.
+Each event collector pushes data through to Kinesis Data Streams, each data stream has data retention of 7 days.The size of data pushed to our streaming apps is approx 30-50 GB daily.

 **BUCKETS:** We have 3 different s3 buckets;